Karaka-Management/Organization-Guide/Policies & Guidelines/Whistleblower System.md

 Compliance complaints can arrive in the following three ways:

-* Email: [compliance@karaka.app](compliance@karaka.app) (is automatically sent to all compliance officers)
+* Email: [compliance@jingga.app](compliance@jingga.app) (is automatically sent to all compliance officers)
 * Letter in an enveloper addressed to: Compliance (handed over by the secretariat to any compliance officer.
-The secretariat sends a email to [compliance@karaka.app](compliance@karaka.app), that a compliance mail arrived and who received the letter)
+The secretariat sends a email to [compliance@jingga.app](compliance@jingga.app), that a compliance mail arrived and who received the letter)
 * Direct contact to any compliance officer mentioned in the [Organigram](../Processes/Organigram.md).

 ## Information